1

 BREAK FOR MEALS / HOTEL CHECK-IN | CHECK-OUT / SHOPPING / LEISURE

-Bylakuppe is a Tibetan refugee settlement area established by Lugsum Samdupling in 1961 and Dickyi Larsoe in 1969 and is situated to the west of Mysore district close to Bangalore - Coorg route.
+Bylakuppe is a Tibetan refugee settlement area established by Lugsum Samdupling in 1961 and Dickyi Larson in 1969.
+It was an amalgamation of about twenty villages that came together to be called the town of Bylakuppe.
 The main tourist attraction here is the magnificent Namdroling Monastery.
 Popularly called as Golden Temple, the Namdroling Monastery was established by Drubwang Padma Norbu Rinpoche in 1963.
-This .....
+This is the largest teaching center of Nyingmapa, .....

 DAY 6 : VISIT KUKKE & TRAVEL TO UDUPI